webboot/webboot.org/src/pages/index.md

   text="comic by brainlesstales">
 </LightBox>

-how can we trust a homepage before we even load it?'),
+how can we trust a homepage before we even load it?

-this is a central problem of the web that has not been addressed. until now.'),
+this is a central problem of the web that has not been addressed. until now.

 homepages and webapps are used to administrate a lot of our public and private lifes, yet most people, and many developers, do not realize,